 Why Do Companies Need HR Policies?

-HR policies can help lay down a proper code of conduct for a business.
-This ensures they’re protected from legal claims, maintain a safe and secure working environment, and foster a culture of inclusion, fairness, and trust.
+HR policies help lay down a proper code of conduct for a business.
+This ensures they're protected from legal claims, maintain a safe and secure working environment, and foster a culture of inclusion, fairness, and trust.

 Overall, it sets a foundation for the smooth functioning of an organization.
 Therefore, businesses should set up appropriate HR policies for their employees.
 To ensure that employment laws are properly followed, companies should provide an employee handbook outlining all important HR policies.